Automatic differentiation

 Muscade

-evaluates second derivative of the Lagrangian, using dneste forward differentiation, which is far from optimal.
+evaluates second derivative of the Lagrangian, using nested forward differentiation, which is far from optimal.
 An ambition is to make use of reverse differentiation (using Zygote.jl

 , Enzyme.jl